Our commitment and goals

 We believe that the future of materials is circular and that we need to close the loop on waste.
 Our goal is to make sure that, by 2027, McDonald’s restaurant waste is given a second life so that nothing is truly wasted – instead it is recycled, reused or composted.

 When it comes to our packaging we consider what it’s made of and what happens to it after it has protected our food.
 Our aim is that none of the materials we use in our packaging will be from finite resources.
-Our goal is for all our primary customer packaging to be recyclable or compostable by 2024.
+Our goal is for all our primary customer packaging to be recyclable or compostable.

 We’re helping to bring packaging back to life again in fun and useful ways, such as sending paper cups to be recycled into paper bags, greeting cards and perfume boxes.